Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 The best way to learn BSL is to take a course taught by a qualified BSL tutor who is fluent in the language.
 Most BSL tutors are deaf and hold a relevant teaching qualification.
 As BSL is a 3D language, it’s very difficult to learn from a book, website or video alone, though these can be useful resources if you want to practise at home.

 BSL courses are held in colleges, universities, schools, deaf clubs and community centres.
-Some BSL courses offer a very basic introduction to BSL, but most offer qualifications.
+Some BSL courses offer a very basic introduction, but most offer qualifications.

-Courses that offer qualifications are usually part-time or evening classes that run from September to June.
-But you might be able to find an intensive course with daytime or weekend classes.
-You can find out more about courses offering BSL qualifications in your area by visiting the websites of awarding bodies Signature and the Institute of British Sign Language (iBSL).
+Courses that offer qualifications are usually part-time or evening classes that run from September to June but you might be able to find an intensive course with daytime or weekend classes.
+You can find out more about courses offering BSL qualifications in your area by visiting the website of awarding body Signature

-The British-sign.co.uk offer a beginners online course for only £3.
+The british-sign.co.uk site offers a beginners online course for only £3.
 Find out more here.

 BSL interpreters enable communication between Deaf sign language users and hearing people.
 If you need to book an interpreter, check they are registered with either the National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD) or the Scottish Association of Sign Language Interpreters (SASLI).